Up to 70% of people lose weight quickly when they start keto. Then suddenly… it stops.

 Can eating too much fat stall keto weight loss?

 Yes.
 Keto is low-carb, not unlimited fat.
-Dietary fat is helpful for satiety, but if youâre eating more fat than your body needs, your body may burn that incoming fat instead of stored fat.
-A plateau is often solved by slightly lowering fat portions and keeping protein steady.
+Fat helps with satiety, but if you are eating more fat than your body needs, your body may burn that incoming dietary fat instead of stored body fat.

 Can stress and poor sleep stop keto fat loss?

 Yes.
-Poor sleep and chronic stress can raise cortisol, which may increase cravings, affect insulin sensitivity, and cause water retentionâmaking the scale look âstuck.â Improving sleep quality and recovery often helps fat loss resume, especially for women 35+.
+Poor sleep and chronic stress can raise cortisol, increase cravings, affect appetite control, and cause water retention.
+This can make the scale look stuck even when you are trying to do everything right.

-How do I know Iâm losing fat if the scale isnât moving?
+How do I know I’m losing fat if the scale isn’t moving?

-Look for non-scale wins: a smaller waist measurement, clothes fitting looser, improved energy, and better appetite control.
-If youâre strength training, body recomposition can hide fat loss on the scale.
-Tracking waist + photos weekly is often more revealing than daily weigh-ins.
+If you are strength training, body recomposition can hide fat loss on the scale.
+Weekly waist measurements and progress photos often reveal changes more clearly than daily weigh-ins.

 Conclusion